Westward the Women

-Westward the Women is a 1951 American western film directed by William A. Wellman and starring Robert Taylor, Denise Darcel and John McIntire.
+Westward the Women is a 1951 American Western film directed by William A. Wellman and starring Robert Taylor, Denise Darcel and John McIntire.

 Plot

-In 1851, the working men of Whitman's Valley in California are discontented, as there are no women.
-Roy Whitman, their employer, decides the best way to prevent his men from leaving is to bring in women from the East.
-Roy heads to Chicago to recruit women willing to take on the arduous journey to California in order to marry.
-Among the 140 women he signs up are middle-aged widow Patience, pregnant and unmarried Rose Meyers, and former showgirls Fifi Danon and Laurie Smith.
-The women select their prospective husbands from a bunch of daguerreotypes tacked to a display board.
-Roy hires experienced wagon master Buck Wyatt to lead the convoy.
+In 1851, the working men of Whitman's Valley, California are discontented, as there are no women.
+Roy Whitman, their employer, tries to prevent his men from leaving by traveling to Chicago to recruit women willing to embark on the arduous journey to California in order to marry.
+Among the 140 women whom he enlists are middle-aged widow Patience, pregnant and unmarried Rose Meyers and former showgirls Fifi Danon and Laurie Smith.
+The women select their prospective husbands from an array of daguerreotypes.
+Roy hires wagon master Buck Wyatt to lead the convoy.

 Roy and Buck take the women to St. Joseph, Missouri, where Conestoga wagons and 15 trail hands await them.
-Kentaro Ito, a determined, short Japanese man, persuades Buck to take him on as the cook.
-Before setting out, Buck warns the men and the women to stay away from each other, as he has seen wagon trains torn apart by romantic shenanigans.
-Four experienced women teach the others how to harness draft animals and drive the wagons, and after a week's training, the group begins making its way westward.
+Kentaro Ito, a Japanese man, persuades Buck to hire him as the cook.
+Before departing, Buck warns the men and the women to stay away from each other, as he has seen wagon trains torn apart by romantic shenanigans.
+Four experienced women teach the others how to harness draft animals and drive the wagons, and after a week of training, the group heads westward.

-After Buck executes one of the trail hands for raping Laurie, all but two trail hands leave in the middle of the night, with eight women going with them.
-While Roy wants to turn back, they are already halfway to their destination, and Buck believes they can finish the difficult journey if they train the women to defend themselves.
+After Buck executes one of the trail hands for raping Laurie, all but two trail hands leave in the middle of the night, along with eight women.
+While Roy wants to return, they are already halfway to their destination, and Buck believes that they can finish the difficult journey if they train the women to defend themselves.
 While teaching the women to shoot, Tony Moroni, the young son of Italian widow Mrs. Moroni, is accidentally shot and killed.
 Distraught, Mrs. Moroni refuses to leave her son's grave.
-Buck hogties her for fear she will commit suicide and leaves her with Patience and Rose in their wagon.
+Buck hogties her for fear that she will commit suicide and leaves her with Patience and Rose in their wagon.